jdebacker/UN-OG-Training/docs/book/git/intro.md

 # Git and GitHub

 Two warnings that a seasoned Git and GitHub user should always give a new entrant to this type of version control and code collaboration are the following.

 * The learning curve is steep.
 * The workflow initially is not intuitive.

 These two obstacles seem to work together to make this form of collaboration harder than the sum of their parts initially.
-However, once you begin collaborating on open source projects or on large-group academic or research projects, you start to see the value of all the different steps, methods, and safeguards invoved with using Git and GitHub. {numref}`Figure %s <FigGitFlowDiag>` below is a diagram of the main pieces and actions in the primary workflow that we advocate in this book.
+However, once you begin collaborating on open source projects or on large-group academic or research projects, you start to see the value of all the different steps, methods, and safeguards involved with using Git and GitHub. {numref}`Figure %s <FigGitFlowDiag>` below is a diagram of the main pieces and actions in the primary workflow that we advocate in this book.
 You will notice that a version of this figure is the main image for the book and is also the `favicon` for the tabs of the web pages of the online book.
 This figure of a Git and GitHub workflow diagram looks complicated, but these actions will become second nature.
 And following this workflow will save the collaborators time in the long-run.

 ```{figure} ../images/Git/GitFlowDiag.png
 :height: 500px